-Eleanor Homer and Henry Charnock, both students in their third year of our BA (Hons) Acting course, share their tips and challenges after taking lead roles in RBC theatre company’s October run of productions.
+We caught up with Eleanor Homer and Henry Charnock in January 2020, both students in their third year of our BA (Hons) Acting course, who shared their tips and challenges after taking lead roles in RBC theatre company’s October run of productions.

 Eleanor Homer, aged 21 from Dartford.